 Scholarship Program |

 Each scholarship type is described in the sections below including details of qualifying criteria, application process, the application itself and important dates.
 How are Scholarships awarded?The Scholarship Team considers the relative strength of the applications and the available funds at the time of award.
-How can I apply?Click here for the Application or cut and paste the link to your browser.
+The criteria for selection is outlined for each of the available scholarships.
+How can I apply?

-When are Scholarships awarded?Please review the deadlines under each Scholarship.
-Who can I contact?If you have questions or difficulty with the application, send a note to: scholarship@guildoforegonwoodworkers.org | AVAILABLE SCHOLARSHIPSGeneral ScholarshipGeneral Scholarships are funded mostly through member donations.
-This Scholarship offers full or partial support for Membership Fee, Guild Shop time, Classes at the Guild and Workshops/Classes at outside institutions (e.g. the Krenov School).
+Who can I contact?If you have questions or difficulty with the application, send a note to: scholarship@guildoforegonwoodworkers.org If you do not receive an acknowledgement of your Application within 7 days, please reach out to us directly at scholarship@guildoforegonwoodworkers.org | AVAILABLE SCHOLARSHIPSGeneral ScholarshipGeneral Scholarships are funded mostly through member donations.
+This Scholarship offers full or partial support for Membership Fee, Guild Shop time, Classes at the Guild and Workshops/Classes at outside institutions.
+NOTE: If you are planning on taking classes at outside institutions, please consult with the Scholarship team before you apply so we can ensure it is aligned to the program's goals.
 Available funds:

 Deadlines: